lk-geimfari/mimesis/docs/index.rst

 	:target: https://badge.fury.io/py/mimesis

-**Mimesis** is a fast and easy to use library for Python programming language, which helps generate mock data for a variety of purposes (see «\ `Data providers`_\ ») in a variety of languages (see «\ `Locales`_\ »).
+**Mimesis** is a fast and easy to use library for Python programming language, which helps generate synthetic data for a variety of purposes (see «\ `Data providers`_\ ») in a variety of languages (see «\ `Locales`_\ »).
 This data can be particularly useful during software development and testing.
 For example, it could be used to populate a testing database, create beautiful JSON/XML/HTML files, anonymize data taken from a production service, etc.

 .. _Locales: #id1
 .. _Data providers: #providers